Stocks soar on Wall Street, extending global gains

 “Of course, because we are responding to impressions, we could end up giving back some of these gains should additional information contest our beliefs," he said.

-Technology and financial stocks accounted for a big slice of the broad gains, along with health care and industrial companies.
-Energy stocks rose as the price of U.S. crude oil headed sharply higher, crossing above $30 a barrel for the first time in two months as oil production cuts kick in at the same time that demand is rising as the U.S. and other countries ease some of the restrictions aimed at stemming the spread of the outbreak.
+Technology, financial and industrial stocks accounted for a big slice of the broad gains, along with companies that rely on consumer spending.
+Energy stocks also rose as the price of U.S. crude oil closed above $30 a barrel for the first time in two months.
+Oil production cuts are kicking in at the same time that demand is rising as the U.S. and other countries ease some of the restrictions aimed at stemming the spread of the outbreak.

 Benchmark U.S. crude oil for June delivery jumped 8.1% to settle at $31.82 a barrel.
 July Brent crude oil, the international standard, vaulted 7.1% to $34.81 a barrel.